 What is SearchGPT?

 SearchGPT is an AI search engine from OpenAI that accesses web data in real time and provides contextual answers.
 This technology is also available on platforms such as Perplexity.ai and Microsoft Copilot.
-Websites that provide high-quality content are cited as sources, which ensures visibility regardless of Google ranking.
+Websites that offer high-quality content are cited as sources, which ensures visibility regardless of Google ranking.

 Will ChatGPT replace SEO?

-How can you rank in SearchGPT?
+How to rank in SearchGPT?

-Should Google be worried about SearchGPT?
+Should Google worry about SearchGPT?